sean-waev/caseware-product-app/README.md

     - /products/:id → Displays ProductDetailComponent.

     ```
-    these routes can be found in `src/app/app.routes.ts` on lines 7 & 8
+    These routes can be found in `src/app/app.routes.ts` on lines 7 & 8.
     ```

     - Clicking a product in ProductListComponent should navigate to /products/:id and display its details:

     ```
-    this is complete via navigation in 'product-list.component.html'
+    This is complete via navigation in 'product-list.component.html'

     on line 4, the ngOnInit() in 'product-card-component.ts' on

-    line 21, and getProductById() in 'product.service.ts' on line 25
+    line 21, and getProductById() in 'product.service.ts' on line 25.
     ```

 ## Additional Resources